-Ranking in the top 2% of universities worldwide, Griffith consistently performs in the top 300 of the leading global indices.
-Griffith also ranks highly as a young university, regularly featuring in the QS University Rankings: Top 50 Under 50 and Times Higher Education Top 100 under 50.
-In the most recent 2018 Excellence in Research for Australia (ERA) results, Griffith was rated at world standard or above in 59 fields of research, of which 20 rated the highest possible rating of ‘5’ (well above world standard and another 21 rated at ‘4’ (above world standard).
+Ranking in the top two per cent of universities worldwide, Griffith consistently performs in the top 300 of the leading global indices.
+Griffith also ranks highly as a young university, regularly featuring in the QS University Rankings: Top 50 Under 50 and Times Higher Education Young University Rankings.
+In the 2018 Excellence in Research for Australia (ERA) results, Griffith was rated at world standard or above across 59 fields of research, of which 24 rated at the highest possible standard.

 Griffith has a history of offering new and innovative degrees meeting the changing needs of students, industry and the community, and introduced Australia’s first degrees in fields such as Asian studies and environmental science.
 Today, Griffith offers more than 200 undergraduate, postgraduate and research degrees in: architecture, construction and planning; business and government; criminology and law; education; engineering, IT and aviation; humanities, languages and social science; medicine, dentistry and health; music and performing arts; science and environment; and visual and creative arts.
 These degrees are informed by cutting-edge research and delivered by some of Australia’s most highly awarded teachers.
 Featuring prominently in national teaching awards and citations, Griffith teachers have won three prestigious Australian University Teacher of the Year awards in the past five years, including the 2018 awardee Associate Professor Kevin Larkin.